scando1993/thingsboard.github.io/docs/iot-video-tutorials.md

     </div>
 </div><br>

-#### ThingsBoard PE: IBM Watson IoT Integration Configuration Guide
+#### Pacificsoft PE: IBM Watson IoT Integration Configuration Guide
-IBM Watson IoT Integration allows to stream data from IBM Watson IoT to ThingsBoard Professional Edition and converts device payloads to the ThingsBoard format.
+IBM Watson IoT Integration allows to stream data from IBM Watson IoT to Pacificsoft Professional Edition and converts device payloads to the Pacificsoft format.
 This video tutorial will show you how to configure IBM Wastson Integration

 You will learn how to:

- - prepare the IBM Watson platform for integration with ThingsBoard
+ - prepare the IBM Watson platform for integration with Pacificsoft
  - add IBM Watson Integration and set up security.
  - use converters and the decoder function.